SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

   </a>
 </figure>

-This network design employs a more network centric approach by implementing most of the SDN functionalities within the physical network devices.
-The key point is that some kind of tunneling protocol like VXLAN or Geneve is used to encapsulate user network packets and transport them over the network.
+This network design employs a more network-centric approach by implementing most SDN functionalities within the physical network.
+The key point is that some kind of tunneling protocols like VXLAN or Geneve are used to encapsulate network packets and transport them over the network.
 In a spine-leaf topology, the leaf or ToR will terminate VXLAN endpoints.
-For the control plane BGP (EVPN) is used to transmit addressing information between switches.
+For the control plane, BGP (EVPN) is used to transmit layer 2 addressing information between switches.

-On the server side, a regular VLAN is provisioned to the ToR switch for each tenant network.
+On the server side, a regular VLAN is provisioned from the ToR switch for each tenant network.
 Since not all tenant networks are needed on each ToR switch, this design scales better than pure VLANs.
-Also no VLANs are needed between the switches because the underlay is layer 3.
+Also, no VLANs are used between the switches if the underlay is layer 3.

 ### Pros

 - This kind of network is more scalable, easily handling up to 1000 OpenStack tenants.
 It is also more stable and resilient to change, because of the smaller blast radius.
-- Since all SDN is offloaded to the physical equipment, server CPUs are not doing any VXLAN encap/decap and are free to serve the users.
-Heavy dataplane processing is done on dedicated network hardware, which has been designed for the job.
-So no SmartNICs or DPUs are needed on the servers, which is more cost efficient.
+- Since all SDN is offloaded to the physical equipment, server CPUs are not doing any encapsulation/decapsulation and are free to serve the users.
+Heavy data plane processing is done on dedicated network hardware, which has been optimized for this task.
+Also, no SmartNICs or DPUs are needed on the servers, which is more cost efficient.

 ### Cons

-- Since a network centric approach is used, the network is still very much involved in the SDN.
-Physical device drawbacks shown before like persisting the switch configuration still apply.
+- Since this is a network-centric approach, the network is still very much involved in the SDN.
+Physical device limits shown before like persisting  switch configuration still apply.
-- This approach is also more complex than pure VLANs, because it requires the network to run routing protocols like BGP and BFD.
-Neutron still needs to talk the to switches via ML2.
+- This approach is also more complex than pure VLANs because it requires the network to run routing protocols like BGP and BFD.
+Neutron still needs to talk the switches via ML2.
-- Importantly traffic between tenant networks (east/west and north/south) is routed via the network nodes, which can become a choke point.
-So while being a better for scalability, this design still has limitations for very large deployments.
+- Importantly, traffic between tenant networks (east/west and north/south) is routed via the network nodes, which can become a choke point.
+So while being better for scalability, this design still has limitations for very large deployments.

 ## Server-centric SDN